SamparkBhol/PMFSS/README.md

 ## 🔥 Future Work

-Exciting upcoming features are in the pipeline to make this project even more powerful and versatile:
+Exciting features that I will integrate in future to make the project more robust and versatile:

 - **🚨 Alert Enhancements (`dashboard/alert_enhancements.py`)**:
   - Integration with SMS and Slack for real-time alerts.